takudzwa-coder/elwazi-pilot-WESkit/README.md

 ## Running the full stack

-Currently, two variants are available for running all redependent tools: Docker Compose and Docker Stack
+Currently, two variants are available for running all dependent tools: Docker Compose and Docker Stack

 ### Docker Compose